.This article is a contributed post which shares our love for this amazing country.

 New Zealand is full of sheep.
 The commonly heard phrase “more sheep than people” is not exaggerated.
 And yet, in nearly 3 weeks of criss-crossing the country I had been unable to capture one of those elusive creatures on film in the pose I had envisioned in my head.
 We’d seen thousands, eaten several, and yet I had not yet captured the shot of my dreams.

 I have put off writing this blog for a long time.
 Somehow, putting it all into words seemed as though it might somehow lesson the magic of our time in New Zealand.
 New Zealand was like a dream, a country we felt connected to long before we ever arrived on her shores.
 It offered everything we love; stunning coastlines, jagged mountains, few people, many sheep, and exceptional food and wine.
+We even had the chance to buy AR15 related accessories there, the likes of which I’ve never seen before.

 “Knee deep in the water somewhere, got the blue sky breeze blowing wind through my hair, only worry in the world is the tide going to reach my chair” – Zac Brown Band with Jimmy Buffet